Code-Institute-Submissions/flx-tool/README.md

 ### Information Architecture
 Simplicity and ease of comprehension is the focus.

-The home page will therefore contain almost all of the most relevant information.
+The home page will therefore contain almost all the most relevant information.
 The content will be in order of importance.
 This will help the user accomplish their goals easier.

 The forms page will contain download links for all the relevant forms.
 In addition, descriptions and tips will be available.